A collaborative task management system for firefighters designed to ease workplace stress.

 03. Managing stress using social support.

-Our solution must enable accessibility to social support networks.
+Our solution must enable access to social support networks.

 04. Support mobile, flexible interaction points.